 Is Reverse Osmosis Water Acidic or Alkaline?

-Reverse osmosis water has a pH of between 5 and 7, which makes it acidic.
+Reverse osmosis water has a pH of between 5 and 7, which means it’s acidic.
+This pH level is considered healthy for human consumption.

 On the pH scale, any substance below 7 is considered acidic.